 - Vegan Granola with soy milk and fresh berries: When I was a kid I ate a lot of cereal as a snack (and for lunch and dinner, if you must know).
 And while there are plenty of vegan cereals to choose from, a big batch of homemade granola can last up to two weeks and it's a much healthier alternative.

-- Vegan Zucchini Muffins: While these make a great make-ahead breakfast, they are also perfect for an afternoon snack.
-They taste sweet, but you know they're made with healthy ingredients and packed with veggies.
+- Vegan Zucchini Mini Muffins or Vegan Blackberry Muffins: While these make a great make-ahead breakfast, they are also perfect for an afternoon snack.
+They taste sweet, but you know they're made with healthy ingredients.
 Plus, they freeze well, so you can double the batch and freeze half for next week.

 - Toast: This one might seem like a no-brainer, but toast isn't just for breakfast!
 Some great toast combos include almond butter with banana slices and cinnamon or cashew butter with sliced strawberries and hemp seeds.